 People with borderline personality disorder often blame and attack those closest to them.
-Rather than blaming them back, here are 5 tips for responding more effectively.
+Here are 5 tips for responding more effectively.

 Sociopaths want to dominate you by any means they can.
 It helps to know the warning signs.

 Antisocial personalities are more widespread, deceptive, and cruel than most people realize.
-In today's world of mobility and image manipulation, everyone needs to know about them.
+Everyone needs to know about them.